fatiando/website/README.md

 The sources can be the standard reStructuredText (`.rst`) that Sphinx uses or Markdown (`.md`) thanks to the [MyST](https://myst-parser.readthedocs.io) parser.
+We use Markdown most of the time because it simplifies adding HTML directly to the source document, which we often do for styling and fancy layouts.

 ## Contributing